 Any algorithm-specific parameters are passed to the constructor.
 The resulting

-instance of the algorithm should support methods fit and
+instance of the algorithm should support methods

 predict with APIs resembling those of scikit-learn as much as

 Reduction constructors require a parameter corresponding to an estimator that

 Parity constraints for reductions are expressed via instances of various